-Planting a seed and taking your kids (best for 5+ years) through the lifecycle of tending to it and watching it grow is a great analogy to use to teach them the importance of nutrition and environment for nourishing their own bodies.
+Planting a seed and taking your kids through the lifecycle of tending to it and watching it grow is a great analogy to use to teach them the importance of nutrition and environment for nourishing their own bodies.
 I suggest using mint (and we’ll also be using this herb in an upcoming recipe blog), but you can also do this with flowers, or any other plant, fruit, veggie or herb of your choice.

 Before you get started, have a conversation around the following elements to get your little ones to associate the planting cycle with their own bodies:

 Seeds are like our bodies.
 What you give the seed and how you care for it will affect how well it grows, how good it tastes, and how bright of a color it gives.
 Just like us, the food we put into our bodies, the water we drink, the people we surround ourselves with, the things we tell ourselves and the places we live all affect how we feel physically, mentally and emotionally, how our entire body performs, and how much energy we have to do the things we love.

 The soil in which we plant the seed is like the environment in which we live, and the nutrition we receive.
 If we have organic, nutrient rich soil, our plant may grow faster and stronger and may taste better and have a brighter color.
 The food we eat also affects how we grow and how we feel.
 If we put lots of good nutrients into our bodies, we will feel energized to do all the things we want to do.
 If we don’t, we can feel sluggish and tired.

 A vital part of keeping plants and ourselves healthy.
 We cannot live without water.
 If we didn’t ever water this plant, it would not grow and would eventually die.
 We need water just as plants need water and the type of water we drink can affect how we grow and feel as well.